gitarja/gitarja.github.io/about.md

 ---
-layout: page
+layout: inner
 title: About
 permalink: /about/
 ---

-I am Prasetia - a slave of curiosity.
+Hi I am Prasetia.
 I have been working to help parents understand more about their Attention Deficit Hyperactive Disorder (ADHD) children by developing decision support system for preliminary diagnosis.

 I love many things:
 - Computer Vision